Metehan120/CRYSTALYST/README.md

 - **Password Strength**: The security of encrypted data ultimately depends on password entropy
 - **Nonce Reuse**: Never reuse a nonce with the same password
 - **Memory Protection**: While sensitive data is zeroized after use, physical memory attacks remain a consideration
-- **Implementation Verification**: This library would benefit from formal security auditing

 ## Performance